Unequal Error Protection for Digital Semantic Communication with Channel Coding: Simulation Results

 In the simulations, we compare the following channel coding frameworks: \begin{itemize} \item \textbf{Bit-UEP:} This is the proposed bit-level UEP framework.
 Based on the learned target bit-flip probabilities $\{\mu_i\}$, we apply \textbf{Algorithm~2} to assign an individual repetition number to each bit.

 \item \textbf{Block-UEP:} This is the proposed block-level UEP framework.
-Using the learned $\{\mu_i\}$, we apply \textbf{Algorithm~5} to group bits with similar protection requirements.
-The set of allowable group sizes is $\mathcal{K} = \{128,\,256,\,512,\,1024\}$.
-Each group is encoded using either a polar code (for group sizes of 128 and 256) or an LDPC code (for group sizes of 512 and 1024), where the code rate is selected from a lookup table with available code rates $\mathcal{R} = \{3/4,\,2/3,\,15/24,\,14/24,\,13/24,\,1/2,\,1/3\}$.
+Using the learned $\{\mu_i\}$, we apply \textbf{Algorithm~5} to perform block partitioning.
+The set of allowable block sizes is $\mathcal{K} = \{128,\,256,\,512,\,1024\}$.
+Each block is encoded using either a polar code (for block sizes of 128 and 256) or an LDPC code (for block sizes of 512 and 1024), where the code rate is selected from a lookup table with available code rates $\mathcal{R} = \{3/4,\,2/3,\,15/24,\,14/24,\,13/24,\,1/2,\,1/3\}$.
 Both polar and LDPC codes are implemented according to the 5G standard: polar codes utilize CRC-aided list decoding with a list size of 8, while LDPC codes are constructed using the standard's two base graphs and a lifting procedure \cite{3gpp38213}.

 \item \textbf{Repetition ($R_{\rm fix}$):} All bits are encoded using the repetition code with a fixed repetition number $R_{\rm fix}$.